Understanding Contingency Fees

 • Gathering the evidence to prove your claim and your damages through an independent investigation

-• Determine all negligent parties in your claim
+• Determining all negligent parties in your claim

 • Communicating with the at-fault party’s insurance company